US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 · Cost-effective shipping via consolidated FCL/LCL freight

-This has made India the most profitable sourcing hub for retailers seeking sustainable SKUs.
+This has made India the most profitable sourcing hub for retailers seeking sustainable SKUS.

 Conclusion: The Future Is Green, an Indian